 of all construction rework traces back to poor project data and document miscommunication, not field execution errors

 The ROI on AI-assisted documentation comes from recovering a fraction of this time.
-A single project team saving 5 hours per week on RFI and submittal work pays for the engagement within the first project.
+A project team saving 5 hours per week on RFI and submittal coordination, at a fully loaded rate of $125/hr, covers a typical single-workflow engagement cost within one project cycle.

 QP works with small and mid-size MEP and AEC firms: large enough to have real documentation overhead, lean enough that adding headcount isn't the answer.